mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > Mandate a key updates from clients that are not otherwise sending messages
 > and evict clients which are idle for too long.

-These recommandations will reduce the ability of idle compromised clients to decrypt a potenitally long set of messages that might have followed the point of the compromise.
+These recommendations will reduce the ability of idle compromised clients to decrypt a potentially long set of messages that might have followed the point of the compromise.

 The precise details of such mechanisms are a matter of local policy and beyond